JRGTH/bemanager/README.md

 The utility also uses the default zfs send/receive commands for BootEnvironment@Snapshot backup and restoration to/from either local or remote storage with XZ compression.

-Please note that this utility is not intended to be a replacement for the command line, but rather for the ease of some common task on demand.
+Please note that this utility is not intended to be a replacement for the beadm, but rather for the ease of some common task on demand.

 ## Installation